 Think About the Light Source

-If you’re installing your new hardwood flooring in a room with lots of natural light, you may want to consider running the boards in the direction of the light.
-That’s because if you run them perpendicular to the light source, the light will run across each individual joint, and any slight variation in the height of the boards will show up and cast a small shadow.
+If you’re installing hardwood flooring in a room with lots of natural light, you may want to consider running the boards in the direction of the light.
+That’s because if you run them perpendicular to the light source, the light will run across each joint, and any slight variation in the height of the boards will show up and cast a small shadow.
 Running your floor in the same direction as the light source eliminates this problem and results in a better-looking floor.